portfolio-performance/portfolio-help/docs/en/reference/view/securities/all-securities.md

 - Scaling (applies to the y-axis)
     - Linear: A linear scale is evenly spaced, where each unit on the scale represents an equal difference in value.
-    - Logarithmic : A logarithmic scale doesn't have a constant spacing between values.
+    - Logarithmic: A logarithmic scale doesn't have a constant spacing between values.
 Each step represents a power of 10 increase e.g. 1, 10, 100, 1000.
 The scale compresses large ranges into a more manageable visual representation and highlight relative changes.

 <span style="clear: both;"></span>